 When starting out, you won’t need all the bells and whistles that you see on other cool websites.
 Even if you start small, it’s essential to write down the list of features you’ll need down the line.
 This helps you streamline the entire development process and focus on features that are of high priority.
 It also helps you minimize the cost as you grow.

 Cost of Building an Advanced Website

-Installing a free theme and plugins gives you a head start to build a WordPress website with a minimal budget.
-As you grow and your need evolves, you might want to enhance your website with more additional features.
+Installing a free theme and plugins gives you a head start towards building a WordPress website with a minimal budget.
+As you grow and your needs evolve, you might want to enhance your website with more additional features.

-Adding more features also mean your website cost will start to increase.
+Adding more features also means your website cost will start to increase.